Luxury Student Accommodation Bristol

 The University of the West of England (UWE)

-This university has built extensive partnerships with industry leaders and employers in the South West of England and beyond, with placements and internship schemes available throughout the UK and even internationally.
+This university has built extensive partnerships with industry leaders and employers in the South West and beyond, with placements and internship schemes available throughout the United Kingdom and even internationally.
 Students can gain practical experience in a wide range of industries and sectors alongside their studies at one of the largest higher education providers in the region.

-As you would expect from such a university, the Students’ Union Job Shop has a high number of job postings (over 4,000 each year) ranging from part-time internal posts, to long-term casual work, and career-specific placements.
+The SU Job Shop has a high number of job postings (over 4,000 each year).
 For students to unwind there is an on-site cinema, bars, plenty of shops, cafés, and a Centre for Performing Arts that hosts plays, gigs, and other events.
 With over 180 sports clubs and societies, there is something for everyone to explore and enjoy!

 Get To Know The City

-Bristol has always liked to push the boundaries in every aspect of life, from its art and music, through to its food scene.
-This definitely continues to be the case, and from your base at our luxury student accommodation in Bristol you’ll be spoiled for choice, whether you are looking for junk food, veggie and vegan cuisine, or street food from all over the world.
-Wandering around the Harbourside, Hotwells, Bedminster, or Clifton, you’ll be amazed at the wide range of food choices open to you, and it’s certainly a fantastic way to get to know your new city.
-Here, we take a look at a few of the best areas and independent restaurants as a sample of what you can expect.
+From your base at our luxury student property in Bristol you’ll be spoiled for choice, whether you are looking for junk food, veggie and vegan cuisine, or street food from all over the world.
+Here, we take a look at the extensive range of areas and independent restaurants as a sample of what you can expect.

 St. Nick’s Market

 Located in The Exchange, St. Nick’s Market offers up a wide range of cuisine from all over the world with its street market evert Tuesday and Friday.
 Choose from the Brazilian BBQ, Japanese dishes, Indian street food, burgers and hot dogs, or tasty falafel.
-Street food markets are incredible places these days, and a good way to get to know any new city, alongside the St. Nick’s food market, Bristol is also home to the harbourside market every Tuesday, Saturday, and Sunday.
+Alongside the St. Nick’s food market, Bristol is also home to the harbourside market every Tuesday, Saturday, and Sunday.

 Atomic Burger (Gloucester Road)